GAME DESIGN • EDUCATION • EMBODIED LEARNING

 Transcribe to Survive

-This project is a tabletop escape room for Genome BC's Geneskool program that aids in teaching high school life sciences across classrooms in British Columbia.
+A tabletop escape room for Genome BC's Geneskool program that aids in teaching high school life sciences across classrooms in British Columbia.

 20250204_124817